THAT WHICH CHASES AWAY SORROW I, II, III

 Glass blown sculptures

-Exhibited at Art Rotterdam 2023 with Singular Art Gallery & Amant 2022
+Exhibited at Art Rotterdam 2023 with Singular Art Gallery & Amant, New york, 2022

 This work materialized during my studio research residency at Amant, New York.
 Part of my process has been archived here